samiabebe/bgremover/README.md

 # bgremover
-emove the background elements completely from the image.
+remove the background elements completely from the image.